Further details about our 5-year housing land supply and the Housing Delivery Test, which assesses progress in delivering new homes within the Borough

-- outlines the many proactive measure we're currently taking to enable new homes to be delivered
+- outline the many proactive measures we're currently taking to enable new homes to be delivered;

-- provides a detailed analysis of the latest housing trajectory schedule and other data sources
+- provide a detailed analysis of the latest housing trajectory schedule and other data sources; and

-Based upon the above, we set out a series of appropriate actions necessary to enable the increase of both supply and delivery of new homes moving forward.
+- set out a series of appropriate actions necessary to enable the increase of both supply and delivery of new homes moving forward